elixir-luxembourg/data-ingestion-practical/README.md

-# Practical on data ingestion
+# Practical exercise on data ingestion

 In this practical, you will perform multiple steps needed on data ingestion and working environment setup.
-You will download the test dataset, verify its integrity, register it in data information system and add minimal documentation.
+You will download the test dataset, verify its integrity and add minimal documentation.
 Finally, you will have data stored in optimal way for subsequent (re-)use in your future research projects.

 ## Requirements